shellienguyen/snportfolio/README.md

 About:
 ------
-This site showcases Shellie Nguyen's portfolio that provides a short description of her bio, her sample work, her resume, and ways to contact her.
+This site showcases Shellie Nguyen's portfolio which provides a short description of her bio, her sample work, her resume, and ways to contact her.

 Project Goal:
 -------------